 1. In which sectors is rheocasting used?

-Thus, rheocasting can be found in the telecom sector where thermal conductivity is very important, in the truck sector where the aim is to make vehicles lighter and in the automotive sector where waterproof and other characteristics (lightness, lower CO2 emissions, development of the electric car, etc.) are paramount.
+Thus, rheocasting can be found in the telecom sector where thermal conductivity is very important, in the truck sector where the aim is to make vehicles lighter, and in the automotive sector where waterproof and other characteristics (lightness, lower CO2 emissions, development of the electric car, etc.) are paramount.

-2. What are the advantages of rheocasting?
+2. What are the benefits of rheocasting?